Writing The Modern Novel: From Scott Fitzgerald to Sally RooneyJul 29, 2018

 Scott Fitzgerald had Gatsby stand in for a wider shame.
-'What people are ashamed of usually makes a good story.'

 The narrator owns the shame; the hero pays the price so that the narrator can get away scot-free.
 The narrator tells the story by way of atonement.

-In Frances' suggested betrayal of her lover, Bobbi, at the end of the novel, where it's clear Frances is not done with Nick, nor Nick with Frances, we have a resolution of the undercurrent in CWF which is Frances toying with the opportunities of femininity against her declared feminism.
-Bobbi doesn't dither - she is the one who goes naked to swim in France, neither male nor female, but both.
-It's an almost satisfactory resolution, realistic albeit defeatist.
+In Frances’s suggested betrayal of her lover, Bobbi, at the end of the novel, where it’s clear Frances is not done with Nick, nor Nick with Frances, we have a resolution of the undercurrent in CWF which is Frances toying with the opportunities of femininity against her declared feminism.
+Bobbi doesn’t dither – she is the one who goes naked to swim in France, neither male nor female, but both.
+It’s an almost satisfactory resolution, realistic albeit defeatist.
 Or it would be.

 First, the stakes are too low.
 Does Bobbi make any kind of sacrifice as a noble hero?
 Will she?
 Probably not.
-She's entirely self-sufficient.
-Do we get the sense that Frances' betrayal will hurt her, that she will suffer?
+She’s entirely self-sufficient.
+Do we get the sense that Frances’s betrayal will hurt her, that she will suffer?
 Not really.

-Second, it's a good try to wed the female malady to Frances' existential predicament and the moral theme of the book - how to be a woman and how to be free to think for yourself and act for yourself in a society with one hell of a patriarchal hangover - but it's not enough.
-This illness is not a tragedy, it's a rendition of the original 'curse' on womankind, but it's nobody's fault.
+Second, it’s a good try to wed the female malady to Frances’s existential predicament and the moral theme of the book – how to be a woman and how to be free to think for yourself and act for yourself in a society with one hell of a patriarchal hangover – but it’s not enough.
+This illness is not a tragedy, it’s a rendition of the original ‘curse’ on womankind, but it’s nobody’s fault.
 And fault we must have.

-With Gatsby the moral maths is simple but elegant - the narrator's shame is our shame.
+With Gatsby the moral maths is simple but elegant: the narrator’s shame is our shame.

-France's shame is only partially ours.
+Frances’s shame is only partially ours.
 (The predicament, the flaw, wanting to get what women get from men and not wanting to trade on that.)
-If Frances is coldly opportunistic, not really 'one of the girls' but actually working against her sisters in arms, then yes that speaks to some of us, no doubt, but Bobbi has none of it, so we see in the book that Frances does have a choice, she is not carrying a social burden she cannot help.
+If Frances is coldly opportunistic, not really ‘one of the girls’ but actually working against her sisters in arms, then yes that speaks to some of us, no doubt, but Bobbi has none of it, so we see in the book that Frances does have a choice, she is not carrying a social burden she cannot help.

 Who pays the price for her choice?
 Melissa?
-Not really, she seems quite smug, and with the episode of the short film on Facebook of she and Nick singing which captures their perfect intimacy, we are told they will remain together more than likely, so Frances's betrayal of Bobbi is pretty pointless if we are to want, as I think Rooney wants us to want, the possibility of enduring love.
+Not really, she seems quite smug, and with the episode of the short film on Facebook of her and Nick singing which captures their perfect intimacy, we are told they will remain together more than likely, so Frances’s betrayal of Bobbi is pretty pointless if we are to want, as I think Rooney wants us to want, the possibility of enduring love.